 In 2018, a three-year research programme into the cancer-causing potential of bisphenols was enabled by a grant from BCUK.
 Michael and his colleague Dr Robin Mesnage are collaborating in the research with Dr Elisabete Silva who is based at Brunel University.

 This type of ongoing research not only informs the general public about the health dangers posed by such artificial chemicals but can also lead to changes in the laws.
-For example, bisphenol research funded by BCUK in Michael’s laboratory, led to New York State proposing a ban on the use of BPA and the six alternatives studied in the manufacture of certain children’s products.
+For example, bisphenol research funded by BCUK in Michael’s laboratory led to New York State proposing a ban on the use of BPA and the six alternatives studied in manufacturing certain children’s products.

-Michael adds that while bisphenols are relatively water-soluble, and can be cleared through urine quite quickly, the problem is the constant topping up: “We’re drinking and eating the same things every day and exposing ourselves to the same potential bisphenol contaminants.
-That constant exposure carries long-term health consequences, especially for somebody who has developed a hormone-dependent breast cancer.”
+Michael adds that while bisphenols are relatively water-soluble and can be cleared through urine quickly, the problem is the constant topping up: “We’re drinking and eating the same things every day and exposing ourselves to the same potential bisphenol contaminants.
+That constant exposure carries long-term health consequences, especially for somebody who has developed hormone-dependent breast cancer.”

 Minimising exposure to bisphenols can depend on the type of plastic: “Different types of plastic can potentially release different types of toxic compounds.
-If plastic wrap with BPA is put around a cucumber, for example, then some of the chemical may get into the vegetable.
-But vegetables and fruits can come in good old-fashioned cellophane, too, and that’s fine.
-No problem with that.
+If plastic wrap with BPA is put around a cucumber, for example, some chemicals may get into the vegetable.
+But vegetables and fruits can come in good old-fashioned cellophane, too, and that’s fine—no problem with that.
 If possible, buy food in loose packaging, or in glass jars, rather than plastic.
-And if you have to buy a drink in a plastic bottle, then never reuse the plastic bottle but put it in the recycle bin.
+And if you have to buy a drink in a plastic bottle, never reuse the plastic bottle but put it in the recycle bin.
 You can dramatically decrease your daily exposure to bisphenols with these simple measures.”

-Michael explains that BCUK’s unique preventive position regarding breast cancer resonates with him: “My lab’s work is all about trying to identify risk factors that people can avoid, and so prevent the disease from happening in the first place.
+Michael explains that BCUK’s unique preventive position regarding breast cancer resonates with him: “My lab’s work is all about identifying risk factors that people can avoid, and so prevent the disease from happening in the first place.
 That’s far more sensible than waiting until somebody falls ill before you try to do something about it.
 It’s a pleasure to work with BCUK.”

 BCUK. (n.d.).The link between bisphenols and breast cancer.